b4stien/mozfinance/README.md

 TODO:

-* Salesman & comissions on computation
+* Salesman & commissions on computation
 * Use of memcached !